← All Articles

 Tier 3 ($15,000 - $35,000 CAD): Rising academics, mid-level tech executives, consultants with specific domain expertise

-These rates increased 25% between 2023 and 2024, according to data from Speakers Spotlight and National Speakers Bureau.
+These rates have increased notably over the past two years as demand has grown.
 Virtual presentations typically cost 60-70% of in-person fees, though top speakers increasingly decline virtual-only engagements.

 Budget calculations should include: